vrurg/raku-Test-Async/docs/md/Test/Async/Manual.md

 ARCHITECTURE
 ============

-The core is built around *test suite* objects driven by events.
+The framework is built around *test suite* objects driven by events.
 Suites are organized with parent-child relations with a single topmost suite representing the main test compunit.
 Child suites are subjects of a job manager control.

 A typical workflow consist of the following steps: